pben369/modern-js-cheatsheet/README.md

     // this variable is not accessible outside this block and totally independent
     // from the first myVar created !
   }
-  console.log(myVar); // "Nick", see how the instructions in the if block DID NOT affect this value }
+  console.log(myVar); // "Nick", see how the instructions in the if block DID NOT
+                      //affect this value
+}
 console.log(myVar); // Throws a ReferenceError, myVar is not accessible outside the function.
 ```